-Water and other fluids follow the same journey as other food articles, but in their case, the process involves absorption, rather than digestion.
+Water and other fluids follow the same journey as other types of food, but in their case, the process involves absorption, rather than digestion.

-However, we’ve recently had several readers ask us about what happens to water and other fluids, like tea, coffee, alcohol and other beverages that we regularly consume.
-Do they follow the same route as the ‘solid’ food or do they have a different, quicker route for digestion, primarily because they are liquids?
+Several readers have recently asked us what happens to water and other liquids such as tea, coffee, and alcohol in the gut.
+Do they follow the same route as “solid” foods, or do they have another, quicker route for digestion, especially because they are liquids?

-Humans typically consume around 2 liters of dietary water on a daily basis through various means, including drinking water directly or via food and other beverages.
-Additionally, the volume of gastrointestinal secretions (including gastric, salivary, pancreatic, intestinal and biliary) amounts to around 8 liters, which means that 10 liters of fluids enter the intestines every day (Source).
-That’s quite a significant amount of fluid to be processed – or more specifically, absorbed – within the body.
+Usually, people consume about 2 liters of dietary water daily through various means, including drinking water directly or via food and other beverages.
+Additionally, the volume of gastrointestinal secretions, including gastric, saliva, pancreatic, intestinal, and bile fluids, is about 8 liters, which means that 10 liters of fluid enter the intestines every day (Source).
+This is a considerable amount of fluid that must be processed – or more precisely absorbed – within the body.

-When talking about digestion/absorption of the stuff that we consume, the first thing you should always keep in mind is that everything we eat goes to the stomach via the same route, i.e., the esophagus.
-Liquids like water, tea and alcohol do not take a different route.
+When we talk about the digestion/absorption of the things we consume, the first thing we should always remember is that everything we eat enters the stomach via the same route – the esophagus.
+Liquids such as water, tea, and alcohol do not go any other way.

-The initial digestion stage is akin to putting your entire meal (liquids included) in a blender.
-Just as in the blender, everything we consume gets mixed up together and forms a gooey mess inside the stomach.
-However, just so you know, the breakdown of the food begins before that, when it is inside the mouth itself.
-Teeth pulverize the food mechanically, while the saliva present in the mouth breaks down fat and starch chemically.
-This happens for solid foods that contain large complex molecules, such as proteins and carbohydrates.
+The initial digestive phase is similar to pouring the meal (liquids included) into a blender.
+Just like in a blender, everything we consume is mixed together and forms a fine mess in the stomach.
+However, so that you know, the breakdown of food begins before it is in the mouth itself.
+Our teeth mechanically pulverize the food, while the saliva in the mouth chemically breaks down fat and starch.
+This happens with solid foods that contain large complex molecules such as proteins and carbohydrates.

 Absorption of water molecules

-Water, on the other hand, is a very simple molecule, so our body doesn’t have to break it down into smaller, simpler molecules.
-As a matter of fact, water molecules are so small that they have no problem diffusing through the phospholipid bilayer that forms the cell membrane of human tissues.
-This cell membrane (presumably) consists of small channels or pores through which water or water-soluble substances can enter, meaning that water is directly absorbed through the epithelial cells that cover humans’ intestinal tract.
-In short, this means that the small intestine is responsible for the absorption of most of the water that we consume.
+On the other hand, water is a very simple molecule, so our body does not have to break it into smaller, simpler molecules.
+In fact, water molecules are so small that they have no problem diffusing through the cell membrane.
+This cell membrane consists of small channels or pores through which water and ions, such as sodium, enter the cell, meaning that water is absorbed directly through the epithelial cells that cover the human intestinal tract.
+In short, it means that the intestines are responsible for absorbing most of the water we consume.

 The role of the small intestine in the absorption of liquids

-Fortunately for us, the small intestine is up to the task.
+Fortunately for us, the small intestine is more than up to the task.
 It’s quite an extensive organ, boasting a length of around 20 feet (6 meters).
 It also has a huge inner surface area of roughly 250 square meters – the size of a tennis court!
-(Source).
-The large surface area helps in the quick and efficient absorption of water and other fluids.
+(Source) This large surface area helps to absorb water and other liquids quickly and efficiently.

-Of the almost 10 liters of water that enter our stomach every day, 90% is absorbed by the small intestine.
-The remaining 10% (amounting to 1 liter of water) is passed on to the large intestine, which reabsorbs as much water as it can from the waste materials that are ready to be excreted out of the body as poop.
-Consider this: human feces contain around 150 ml of water, so the large intestine does reabsorb a significant volume of water from the would-be feces.
-(Source)
+Of the almost 10 liters of water that enters our stomach every day, 80-90% is absorbed by the small intestine.
+The remaining 10% (amounting to 1 liter of water) is passed on to the large intestine, which absorbs as much water as possible from the waste substances ready to be excreted from the body as feces.

 Absorption of other liquids

 When alcohol (ethanol) is consumed, it first enters the stomach, where it can be absorbed into the bloodstream.
-If there is food already present in the stomach, the absorption of alcohol into the bloodstream slows down considerably, as it can’t be moved to the small intestine immediately.
-On the contrary, if one has alcohol on an empty stomach, the absorption of alcohol into the bloodstream takes only a few minutes.
+If there is already food in the stomach, the absorption of alcohol into the bloodstream slows down considerably.
+If one has alcohol on an empty stomach, the absorption of alcohol into the bloodstream takes only a few minutes.

-All in all, everything that we consume in our diet is broken down to its bare constituent molecules through digestion.
-Therefore, it doesn’t matter whether you’re having a sumptuous meal or a simple glass of juice; everything is treated more or less the same way after it has been ingested.
+All in all, everything we consume in our diet is broken down into its components by digestion, so whether you eat a sumptuous meal or a simple glass of juice, everything is treated more or less the same after ingestion.